Does Pet Insurance Cover Cryptorchidism?

 3. 3

 If a wellness plan costs $25 monthly and you keep it for a year, you'll pay $300, which makes coverage worth it if surgery costs exceed that amount.
 However, most wellness plans have per-service caps that may not cover the full surgery cost.
-Check whether the plan's spay/neuter benefit limit covers your expected surgery expenses.
+Check whether the plan's spay/neuter annual limit covers your expected surgery expenses.

 4. 4